Last updated on

 1. Watch TV-shows

 TV-shows, especially sitcoms, are full of funny, quick remarks.
-Watch some, and pay attention specifically to the humour in the conversations.
+Watch some, and pay attention specifically to the humor in the conversations.
 Don’t try to remember the actual lines.
 Instead, try to understand the underlying principles and how you can apply them.

 Below are some of these principles.